bencwallace/bencwallace.github.io/_posts/_2020-01-15-implementing-typeclasses-in-scala.markdown

 }
 {% endhighlight %}

 That's pretty simple.
-The `Show` typeclass is just a trait with a single method.
+The `Show` type class is just a trait with a single method.
 In fact, all the typeclases we define will simply be traits.
 Now you might complain: *Traits are just Scala's versions of interfaces[^1].
-So how is a typeclass different from an interface?* As you'll see, typeclasses are different in how we use them.
+So how is a type class different from an interface?* As you'll see, type classes are different in how we use them.
 Rather than extending them, we'll implement them *implicitly*.

-# Instantiating typeclass members
+## Instantiating typeclass members

 Suppose we wanted to make `Int` a member of `Show`.
 Since `Int` is *already defined*, we can't simply throw in `extends Show` or `with Show` to the declaration of `Int`.
 Part of the power of of implicits and typeclasses is that